Psychedelic/dank/README.md

 ## Interacting with Dank

 To interact with Dank and use it's methods, you should first clone this repository.
-After that, you should start dfx and deploy our canisters on the IC:
+After that, you should start the dfx service and deploy the canisters on the IC:

 ```bash
 git clone git@github.com:Psychedelic/dank.git